PaulWheatcroft/CarpBuzz/README.md

 <img src="static/images/moderated.png" style="margin: 0;">

-- I can moderate fishery reviews that have been notified by someone who uses the “report review” function.
+- I can moderate fishery reviews that have been notified by someone who uses the “report review” function
     1. In the Admin menu there is a link to Moderate Reviews
     2. This page allows the admin to read the review and ascertain if the review should be kept or removed

-- I can deleted the review
+- I can delete the review
     3. At the foot of each review is two buttons.
 One to delete the review

 - I can remove the review from moderation should it be OK to do so
     4. And one to keep the review